 1840s: Shirts with French cuffs are popularized, demanding the need for more sophisticated cuff links.

 1880s: As the United States recuperates from the Civil War, American George Krementz patents a device based on a gun shell-fabricating machine to mass produce buttons and cuff links.
 This gives cuff links the ability to be sold without limitations.

 1920s: Jewelers of the roaring twenties invent the "t-post" with a "flip hinge," creating a modern fashion innovation while further populating the functionality of the cuff link.

 1930s-1950s: In an effort to conserve resources throughout the Great Depression and WWII, general manufacturers like Swank, Anson and Hickok produce millions of inexpensive cuff links in customary styles, making them available to a range of men regardless of social status.

-1950s: A necessary accessory among business men and politicians, cuff links are seen throughout movies and TV, even depicted in Disney's Peter Pan when Michael used his father's gold cuff links as buried treasure.
+1950s: A necessary accessory among business men and politicians, cuff links are seen throughout movies and TV, even depicted in Disney's animated film Peter Pan when Michael used his father's gold cuff links as buried treasure.

 1960s: Cuff links soar in popularity.
 Double-sided cuff links become the "norm" as wearing cuff links that clip on one side suggests an individual could only afford the decorative design on the outside.